lenaimdahl/galaxia/README.md

 Upon accessing Galaxia, users can start exploring the space image galleries without the need to create an account.
 However, by registering and logging in, users gain additional features such as the ability to save favorite images and contribute their own content.

-- Browse galleries: Visit the different galleries, including the Sun, Moon, and Venus, to view breathtaking space images.
+- Browse galleries: Visit the different galleries, including the Sun, Moon, Venus and Mars curiosity, to view breathtaking space images.

 - User registration: Create a personalized account to unlock additional features.